Rsafd

 - Close the Ubuntu app.

-Each time you wish to work with a Jupyter Notebook for the class, open the Ubuntu app and then run the following commands.
+Each time you wish to work with a Jupyter Notebook and load the library withlibrary(Rsafd)

 - Activate the Renv conda environment.